Introduction

 Similarly, in Kansas City, Missouri, when Black swimmers fought to integrate the pool, the city closed the pool.
 However, it reopened in 1954, integrated.
 The public pool stands today and is shared by neighbors from all walks of life.

-This story shows what a just, multiracial democracy could look like if we advance equity and racial justice and in doing so “refill the public pool” for everyone.
+This story of pools in Alabama in the 1950s along with our current reality of attacks on diversity, equity, and inclusion, critical race theory, or woke culture are the same.
+Instead of succumbing to polarization, we must build bridges and make connections to demonstrate what a just, multiracial democracy can look like if we advance equity and racial justice and in doing so, we “refill the public pool” for everyone.

 What if we learned from the mistakes of the past and made sure everyone has access to the “refilled pool of public goods” that help us all thrive: public schools, parks, healthcare, transportation, and more?